 Bonus reason: Books!!

-But peIMG_2587rhaps one of the best reasons to attend a writers’ conference is the books.
+But perhaps one of the best reasons to attend a writers’ conference is the books.
 Some free, some not so free, some autographed, some not.
 Conferences are an excellent way to remind ourselves why we got into this crazy writing business in the first place–because we love books.

 This year’s haul —>